prthgajera30/Ecom-Application-main/README.md

 - **Cleanup install issues**: `pnpm store prune && rm -rf node_modules pnpm-lock.yaml && pnpm install --recursive`.
 - **Windows path errors**: ensure long paths are enabled (see Requirements section).
 - **Isolating multiple Docker stacks on the same network**: when you run the compose setup on two machines simultaneously, make sure each host points at its own databases and API instance.
 Update the per-host env files (root `.env`, `apps/api/.env`, and `apps/web/.env`) so `DATABASE_URL`, `MONGO_URL`, and `NEXT_PUBLIC_API_BASE` use unique schema names/ports (for example, `shop_win` on port `5432/27017` vs. `shop_ubuntu` on `5433/27018`).
 Then adjust the compose manifests or overrides to publish distinct host ports for the API/web/DB containers and rebuild the storefront so it bakes in the correct `NEXT_PUBLIC_API_BASE` at build time.
 This prevents the Ubuntu storefront from accidentally calling the Windows API.
+- **Remote browsers and `localhost`**: if the storefront bundle still contains `NEXT_PUBLIC_API_BASE=http://localhost:4000/api`, any shopper hitting the site from another machine will see empty product lists because their browser tries to reach `localhost`.
+The client now auto-detects this mismatch and falls back to `/api` (proxied through Nginx), but you should still rebuild the `web` image with an origin that remote browsers can reach (for example, `/api` or `http://your-host:8085/api`).

 ### Example per-host env files